Annanagar Mudhal Theru: Plot

 Sivaraman, unable to find a good job, joins a colony as a security guard, identifying himself as Ramsingh.
 Geetha lives in the colony with her daughter.
 Geetha's husband works abroad.
 A police officer Rajagopal comes to the colony along with his daughter Latha.
 Latha is none other than Sivaraman's ex-lover.
 A flashback is shown where Sivaraman and Latha are classmates and in love with each other, but Latha breaks up after a misunderstanding.

 Seeing Latha after a long time, Sivaraman gets excited but Latha does not reciprocate.
 Geetha finds Sivaraman's real identity and treats him with respect, while other colony members ill-treat him as he is just a security guard.
 The colony members also spreads rumours about Geetha having illegal affair with Sivaraman.
 Anand, a cunning guy lives in the colony and sets an eye on Latha but gets beaten up by Sivaraman.
 Now the colony members turn against Sivaraman.
 But Geetha comes to Sivaraman's rescue.
 Latha also understands that Sivaraman is still in love with her and decides to patch up with him.

 Geetha's husband comes from abroad.
 The colony members speak ill about Geetha to Ramesh.
 But Ramesh does not believe those and trusts Geetha.
 It is revealed that Geetha has already informed Ramesh about Sivaraman, and Ramesh has also arranged him a job abroad.
 The movie ends on a positive note with Sivaraman and Latha uniting.

 Production

 The film was launched at Prasad Studios on 10 July 1987 along with song recording of "Hey Pachaikili".
 Despite the film's title, none of the scenes were shot at Anna Nagar.
 The filming was completed in November 1987.

 Soundtrack

 The music was composed by Chandrabose.
-The songs especially "Medhuva Medhuva" became chartbusters.
+The songs especially "Medhuva Medhuva" (set in Abheri/Bhimpalasi Raga) became chartbusters.